MrBigBang/TreeMenu/README.md

 	```

 	There some attributes can be used in XML:
-	`menuHeight` is used to define height of each menu item;
+	`menuHeight` is used to define the height of each menu item;
 	`isDividerVisible` is used to set visibility of dividers between two menu item,
 	`indent` set the submenu's indent relative the left of its father menu.